 At the Predator’s will, it fires powerful blue balls of plasma at a target.
 It’s also extremely accurate because of features on the Predator’s mask.
 Firstly, the shoulder cannon is connected to the Predator’s vision mode.
 When an object is in motion, a red triangle focuses in on the target in its vision which is responsible for the great accuracy of the weapon.
 Secondly, there’s a targeting laser which is beamed from the Predator’s mask onto the target.

 In Predator, Jungle Hunter uses his shoulder throughout the film.
-We see a plasma blast his Blaine which burns a hole through him.
+We see a plasma blast his Blain which burns a hole through him.
 When the Predator gets trapped in the net trap that Dutch set, he uses it to escape.
 He later takes out Mac with the cannon.
 We first get a good look at the weapon and the Predator himself when he emerges out of the water and Dutch covers himself in mud.
 Finally, when Dutch damages his cloak on the log bridge, the Predator fires aimlessly towards the trees where Dutch is hiding.

 Predator 2 (1990)